dreignier/playground-qZqn74B4/about.md

 Is this playground you'll learn what is asynchronous in Javascript and how to master it with the help of promises.

+Requierments:
+ * Javascript
+ * A little of web skills (html + javascript)
+ * Some NodeJS skills
+ * Client-Server architecture notions